koonwen/The-C-Programming-Language-Exercises/README.md

 **Type Conversions**:
 - As a general rule of thumb, narrower types get converted to wider types.
 Converting in the opposite is prone to information lost but are not illegal.
+- A char is just a small integer and therefore integer operations on chars are perfectly legal.
+- There are different ways that different machines deal with sign extension. some may incur a negative integer and others might not.
+- Be careful when type conversions occur with unsigned and signed values. -1L < 1U because int 1U is promoted to an unsigned long.
+However, -1L > 1UL because -1L is converted to an unsigned long which appears as a large positive number.
 - When you implicitly/explicitly cast a type to a different one, it produces a new value but the original value and it's type is unchanged.